-California Senator Kamala Harris is likely the frontrunner for the Democratic nomination in 2020, and for good reason.
-If anyone would fight tooth and nail to save the country, it would be this determined Senator.
+California Sen. Kamala Harris is likely the frontrunner for the Democratic nomination in 2020, and for good reason.
+If anyone would fight tooth and nail to save the country, it would be this determined senator.

 3. Gavin Newsom

-This California Lt.
-Governor and businessman has expressed no interest in pursuing the White House (as he is running for the governors), but he would definitely be a tough challenger to Donald Trump – especially given that the charming Newsom gives us serious JFK flashbacks.
+This California governor and businessman has expressed no interest in pursuing the White House, but he would definitely be a tough challenger to Donald Trump – especially given that the charming Newsom gives us serious JFK flashbacks.
 He is popular among California progressives for being an early advocate for same-sex marriage and the legalization of recreational marijuana.

 4. Kirsten Gillibrand

-New York Senator Kirsten Gillibrand is often cited as Hillary Clinton 2.0; however, she is much more outspoken and implacable than Clinton.
-This friend of the F-Bomb is most notoriously known for saying “We must resist and push back on every horrible thing this president is trying to do.
-Fundamentally, if we are not helping people, we should go the fuck home.” in an address to the Popular Democracy Forum at NYU.
+New York Sen. Kirsten Gillibrand is often cited as Hillary Clinton 2.0.
+However, she is much more outspoken and implacable than Clinton.
+This friend of the F-bomb is most notoriously known for saying “We must resist and push back on every horrible thing this president is trying to do.
+Fundamentally, if we are not helping people, we should go the fuck home," in an address to the Popular Democracy Forum at NYU.

 5. Julian Castro